Pycobra: A Python Toolbox for Ensemble Learning and Visualisation: Introduction

 COBRA (standing for COmBined Regression Alternative) is a nonlinear ensemble method designed for regression problems.
 To predict the response for a new data point, COBRA operates in two steps.
 First, it retains data points for which the prediction made by preliminary machines is close (in the Euclidean sense) to the prediction made for the new point.
-The final prediction is then formed by averaging responses over the retained points' indices.
+This is called the \emph{consensus step}.
+Second, the final prediction is then formed by averaging responses over the retained points' indices.
 COBRA outputs a predictor which outperforms any combination of the preliminary predictors \cite[as shown by see Theorem 2.1 in][]{biau2016cobra}.
 We describe the COBRA algorithm as implemented in \texttt{pycobra} in \autoref{pycobra}.
 Exponential weights have been used for a long time in statistical learning theory \citep{vovk}.
 The EWA algorithm implemented in Pycobra is inspired by the description of \cite{dalalyan}.
 EWA amounts to forming an exponentially weighted average of preliminary predictors, where the weights include a measure of each predictor's performance.
 COBRA has been inspired by the work of \cite{mojirsheibani} in classification, and therefore \texttt{pycobra} includes a classification version of COBRA called \texttt{ClassifierCobra}.
-The consensus step is similar to what is done in regression but the final prediction is delivered by a majority vote among the labels of the retained data points.
+The consensus step shares a similar philosophy to what is done in COBRA regression but the final prediction is delivered by a majority vote among the labels of the retained data points.

 \texttt{pycobra} allows the user to gauge the performance of the preliminary predictors used in the aggregation, with built-in methods to easily plot boxplots and QQ-plots.
 A salient feature of \texttt{pycobra} is using Voronoi tessellations for generic visualisation.
 By implementing ensemble algorithms which were not represented in the Python machine learning community, and providing a variety of tools to visualise and analyse their behavior and performance, we present to the machine learning open source community a toolbox designed for ensemble learning and visualisation.